DataDog/serverless-remote-instrumentation/CONTRIBUTING.md

 ### Contributing to reporting bugs

-If you think you have found a bug in serverless-remote-instrumentation feel free to report it.
+If you think you have found a bug in serverless-remote-instrumentation feel free to report it by [creating an issue](https://github.com/DataDog/serverless-remote-instrumentation/issues/new).
 When creating issues, you will be presented with a template to fill.
 Please, fill as much as you can from that template, including steps to reproduce your issue, so we can address it quicker.

 ### Contributing to triaging issues